JOHNPHILLIPGAVIANA/PROGRAMMING-ASSIGNMENT-3---PYTHON-DATA-ANALYSIS-PANDAS-/README.md

 print(selected_cars.shape)
 ```
 ### 3. Display and Output Verification (`display()`, `.shape`)
-**Purpose:** The presents the resulting subset and verifies its dimensions.
+**Purpose:** This presents the resulting subset and verifies its dimensions.
 The `display()` function outputs the formatted table, while `selected_cars.shape` prints the tuple `(3, 5)`, confirming that the filtered DataFrame strictly contains three rows and five columns.